Desempenho socioambiental de fornecedores

 |

-CLIMATE COMMITMENT LETTER: suppliers receive online training through the Klabin Knowledge Trail, an educational program focused on climate change and emission management |
+CLIMATE COMMITMENT LETTER: Suppliers receive online training through the Klabin Knowledge Pathway, an educational program on climate change and greenhouse gas emissions management. |

 |